 To address behavioral issues, psychotropic medications have traditionally been the first line of intervention.
 “These medications have been overused and are linked to serious side effects,” says Susan McKinney, vice president of operations at Lifetime Wellness and certified dementia practitioner and trainer.
 “They should be used only when clinically necessary – when behaviors are causing harm.

-“We have found nonpharmacological, person-centered approaches can often address behavioral responses more effectively than medications.
+“We have found person-centered, nonpharmacological approaches in the treatment of dementia can often address behavioral responses more effectively than medications.
 The person living with dementia who may be having difficulty with negative behaviors is often trying to tell us something.
 ‘Behaviors’ in dementia care are a form of communication.”

 Stimulating the Mind